-- To take advantage of this benefit, you need to book by phone, and inform the World of Hyatt representative that you’re looking to make a Guest of Honor booking
+- To take advantage of the Guest of Honor benefit, you need to book by phone, and inform the World of Hyatt representative that you’re looking to make a Guest of Honor booking

-- All elite benefits apply on these stays, including suite upgrades subject to availability, complimentary breakfast, 4PM late check-out, waived resort fees, free parking, and more
+- All Globalist benefits apply on these stays, including suite upgrades subject to availability, complimentary breakfast, 4PM late check-out, waived resort fees, free parking, and more

-- Nowadays Hyatt awards elite credits for award stays, though Guest of Honor elite credits would go to the account of the person actually staying, rather than the World of Hyatt Globalist member who is making the booking
+- While World of Hyatt awards elite credits for award stays, Guest of Honor elite credits would go to the account of the person actually staying, rather than the World of Hyatt Globalist member who is making the booking

-Those on a Guest of Honor booking would enjoy room service breakfast at the Park Hyatt Paris
+Enjoy room service breakfast at the Park Hyatt Paris with Guest of Honor

 Hyatt Guest of Honor FAQs